If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 - Best park: Clark Park Nature Center

-- Best activity for kids: Fascinate U Children’s Museum
+- Activity for kids: Fascinate U Children’s Museum

-- Best food: Luigi’s Italian Chophouse & Bar
+- Place to eat: Luigi’s Italian Chophouse & Bar

-- Best nightlife: Huske Hardware House Restaurant and Brewery
+- Nightlife: Huske Hardware House Restaurant and Brewery

-- Best all-around accommodation: Courtyard by Marriott Fayetteville
+- Place to stay: Courtyard by Marriott Fayetteville

 1. African-American Heritage Trail